Ghana national football team: History

-In the 2015 Africa Cup of Nations, they reached the final, being denied the title on penalties against Ivory Coast.
-While their 2017 Africa Cup of Nations campaign ended in a 4th place finish, they finished behind Egypt and Uganda in their final group qualifiers for the 2018 FIFA World Cup.
-At the 2019 Africa Cup of Nations, they were eliminated by Tunisia in the round of 16.
-In 2021, manager Rajevac was brought back, but the Black Stars ended up failing to win a match at the AFCON where they lost 2–3 to debutants the Comoros after an André Ayew red card to finish bottom of their group, failing to progress beyond the group stage for the first time since 2006.
-They drew 0–0 in a match against Nigeria and drew 1–1 in Nigeria to qualify for the 2022 FIFA World Cup on away goals.
-During the 2022 FIFA World Cup, Ghana lost their first match against Portugal 3–2.
-They earned their first and only victory in their second match against South Korea by the same scoreline.
+In the 2015 Africa Cup of Nations, Ghana reached the final, being denied the title on penalties against Ivory Coast.
+While its 2017 Africa Cup of Nations campaign ended in a 4th-place finish, it finished behind Egypt and Uganda in its final group qualifiers for the 2018 FIFA World Cup.
+At the 2019 Africa Cup of Nations, Ghana was eliminated by Tunisia in the round of 16.
+In 2021, manager Rajevac was brought back, and the Black Stars ended up failing to win a match at the AFCON where it lost 2–3 to debutants the Comoros after an André Ayew red card to finish bottom of their group, failing to progress beyond the group stage for the first time since 2006.
+Ghana drew 0–0 in a match against Nigeria and drew 1–1 in Nigeria to qualify for the 2022 FIFA World Cup on away goals.
+During the 2022 FIFA World Cup, it lost its first match against Portugal 3–2.
+Ghana earned a victory in its second match against South Korea by the same scoreline.
 A victory against Uruguay was required for a spot in the round of 16 in a rematch of the 2010 quarter-final; Ghana instead lost 2–0 and thus finished bottom, while Uruguay was eliminated as well, as a result of South Korea upsetting Portugal.

-Ghana failed to qualify for the 2025 Africa Cup of Nations, for the first time since 2004, as they finished bottom of the group below Angola, Sudan, and Niger.
+Ghana failed to qualify for the 2025 Africa Cup of Nations, for the first time since 2004, as it finished bottom of the group below Angola, Sudan, and Niger.